 I started analysing commodity markets and energy policies in the early 2000-s when the circumstances were vastly different from today’s situation.
 Back then the entire global club of petro-states was – as we used to say – “drunk on oil”.
 Just before the financial crisis the price of crude reached an all time record level of $140 per barrel.
 Many were convinced that prices would reach $200 per barrel, and from there it was no great leap to $300 – some seriously considered such a possibility!

 The events I initially observed in one petro-state, Russia, and then globally – when I joined BP and dealt with various oil economies – first provoked my curiosity and then fascination with resource economics and oil politics.
-Intrigued by the phenomenon of petro-states, I pulled together a team of researchers and created the Centre for Resource Economics, a think tank.
-In 2013, I summarised my observations in a report titled “Resource Rents and Economic Growth” – in it I argued that it is the quality of institutions which essentially determines whether natural resource abundance is a blessing or a curse.
+In 2013, intrigued by the phenomenon of petro-states, I pulled together a team of researchers and created a think tank to research resource economics.
+In my publications I argued that it is the quality of institutions which essentially determines whether natural resource abundance is a blessing or a curse.
 I described how poor institutions and corrupt elites can corrode the very fabric of an oil economy – all of which seemed of little relevance during the “oil high”.

-Everything started to change in July 2014 when there began the most significant decline in oil prices since the 1980s.
-The “bear market” that we live in today has brought about some profound changes and challenges to the status quo.
-The reality of cheaper oil has provoked some serious transformations worldwide: the democratic change of government in Nigeria; mass anti-corruption protests in Brazil followed by the impeachment of Dilma Rousseff; the laborious negotiations between OPEC and Russia to cut oil production; the decision to partially privatise Saudi Aramco – just to name a few.
+All of this started to change in July 2014 when there began the most significant decline in oil prices since the 1980s.
+The “bear market” of 2014-2016 brought about some profound changes and challenges to the status quo: the democratic change of government in Nigeria and, later, Malaysia; mass anti-corruption protests in Brazil followed by the impeachment of Dilma Rousseff; the plan to diversify away from oil and build Neom, a solar-powered smart city in Saudi Arabia – just to name a few.
+Moreover, the nearer horizon of peak oil demand and the spread of electric vehicles and renewable energy are undermining the economic foundations of many oil-dependent states in the longer term.

-Essentially, a lot of my research addresses the following question: what brought about the ascent, zenith and consequent demise of the petro-state model that we are seeing today?
+Essentially, a lot of my research (including the report “Curse or Blessing?
+How Institutions Determine Success in Resource-Rich Economies” which summarised my observations) addresses the following question: what brought about the ascent, zenith and consequent stagnation of the petro-state model that we are seeing today?
 My experience convinced me that analysing recent developments through the prism of previous history is crucial for understanding where the petro-state model is headed and what might replace it.
-I very much hope that my reserach will be a helpful contribution to this understanding.
+I very much hope that my research will be a helpful contribution to this understanding.